tersesystems/ocaps/src/paradox/guide/authorization.md

 }
 ```

-Or the caller can decompose through *attenuation*:
+Or the caller can extract the facets through *attenuation*:

 ```scala
 val reader: Reader = ocaps.macros.attenuate[Reader](capabilities)